flutter/flutter/CONTRIBUTING.md

 Flutter tests use [package:flutter_test](https://github.com/flutter/flutter/tree/master/packages/flutter_test) which provides flutter-specific extensions on top of [package:test](https://pub.dartlang.org/packages/test).

 `flutter test` runs tests inside the flutter shell.
-To debug tests in Observatory, start the test with the `--start-paused` option to prevent the test from completing immediately.
+To debug tests in Observatory, use the `--start-paused` option to start the test in a paused state and wait for connection from a debugger.
+This option lets you set breakpoints before the test runs.

 To run all the tests for the entire Flutter repository, the same way that Travis runs them, run `dart dev/bots/test.dart`.